 The State of Maryland provides a generous benefit package to eligible employees and retirees with a wide range of benefit options.
-The chart on the next page briefly outlines your benefit options for the plan year July 1, 2012-June 30, 2013.
+The chart on the next page briefly outlines your benefit options for the short plan year July 1, 2013-December 31, 2013.
 For more details about each plan, review the sections in this guide or refer to the inside of the front cover for phone numbers and websites for each of the plans.